“To the woman in the Target parking lot:

 When we got to my house, I don’t think we spoke again.
 Did I wave my thanks as you drove off?
 Or did you wait in your car to watch as we disappeared inside?

 I don’t remember your face.
 And I never asked your name.
 But I remember your kindness, all these years later.

 I’ve recounted the story of your help and concern that day many times.
 I have remembered your kindness over and over again.

 My mom used to say, ‘Be nice to each other.
 It’s really all that matters.’
 I don’t know you, but our brief encounter indicates you truly embody that philosophy.

 Helping a stranger in distress came naturally to you, and I am sincerely grateful for your actions.
 Your compassion is a bright spot in my memory of that dark day.

-To the woman in the Target parking lot, I want to say thank you, five years later.”
+To the woman in the Target parking lot, I want to say thank you, all these years later.”